joshuapjs/chatgpt-report-analysis/README.md

 # chatgpt-report-analysis
-A simple tool to make financial reports digestable.
+A simple tool to make financial reports digestible.
 Utilize the capabilities of OpenAI's API to read the text of PDFs of a Financial Report and ask your question about it to get an overview and save time.

 ## Prerequisites